Orangehaus Music Business Camp

 This is an overnight camp.

 Students arrive on July 14 and depart on July 20.

 What to Expect

-The Orangehaus staff will interview you immediately following check-in to make sure you are assigned to the right music business track based on your background and interest.
-Immediately after the interview, you may audition (optional) to be assigned to a band, and songwriters may also perform an original song (optional) for our producer who will select students to record their songs at Gaither Studios.
+The Orangehaus staff will interview you immediately after check-in to make sure you are assigned to the right music business track based on your background and interest.
+After the interview, you may audition (optional) to be assigned to a band, and songwriters may perform an original song (optional) for our producer who will select students to record their songs at Gaither Studios.

 If you plan to audition, be prepared to perform a couple of songs that best showcase your talent.
-A drum set, keyboard, and amp will be on stage for you to use during the audition, and lockers will be provided for storing instruments during camp.
+We will have a drum set, keyboard, and amp on stage for you to use during the audition, and lockers will be provided for storing instruments during camp.
 You may audition on more than one instrument.
 Songwriters are encouraged to choose their best original song as one of their audition pieces, and if possible, bring a lead sheet of the song (melody, lyrics, chord chart).
 If you do not have a lead sheet, then just bring a printed copy of the lyrics.

 Friends and family are also encouraged to attend the Awards Ceremony on the last day of camp.
 Students each receive a certificate at the awards ceremony and a copy of the CD recorded at Gaither Studios.
 Awards for each of the following areas will be announced:

 Receive College Credit for Attending Orangehaus Music Business Camp

 If you’re a junior or senior in high school, you can apply to receive three hours of college credit through Anderson University’s Launch Program for attending Orangehaus Music Business Camp.